fjks-junk/DevOps-Projects/log-archive-tool/README.md

 * Adjust `Age` in the script to change the minimum age of logs to archive (default 7 days).
 * Large log files are split into 1GB parts automatically.

+ ---
+ This project is part of [roadmap.sh](https://roadmap.sh/projects/log-archive-tool) DevOps projects.